Roshel: Technology collaborations

 In May 2025, during the CANSEC exhibition in Ottawa, Roshel introduced the Senator Counter-UAS vehicle, an advanced mobile platform developed in collaboration with Leonardo.
 The system integrates Leonardo’s Falcon Shield counter-drone suite into the Senator Pickup MRAP, combining Roshel’s battlefield-proven vehicle with cutting-edge drone detection and mitigation technologies.
 The platform features a range of advanced capabilities, including radar, electro-optical and infrared sensors, AI-powered target classification, and electronic warfare tools.
 Designed to provide mobile and convoy-level protection against unmanned aerial threats, the system is also compatible with NATO command and control infrastructure, supporting integrated defense operations in complex environments.

-Controversies
+Labour dispute

-In 2023, a former employee Anton Sestritsyn made claims related to a $92 million contract facilitated by the Canadian government.
+In 2023, a former employee made claims related to a $92 million contract facilitated by the Canadian government.
 Roshel has stated that a full government audit was conducted, which found no evidence of any wrongdoing.
 As of May 7, 2023, the audit report had not been publicly released.
 In response to what it considers a baseless and damaging accusation, Roshel has launched a defamation countersuit against the individual and is actively pursuing legal action to protect its reputation.